Azure/azure-documentdb-datamigrationtool/docs/developer-guidance.md

     ![The New Container blade displays with btcdata entered in the Container id field and /id entered in the Partition key field.
 The OK button is highlighted.](media/cosmosdbemulator_newcontainerform.png "New Container blade")

-    >**Note**: When using the Cosmos DB Data Migration tool, the container doesn't have to previously exist, it will be created automatically using the partition key specified in the sink configuration.
+    >**Note**: When using the Cosmos DB Data Migration Tool, the container doesn't have to previously exist, it will be created automatically using the partition key specified in the sink configuration.

 ### Task 2: Prepare JSON Source Documents